yashwanthkorla/url_shortner/README.md

 # URL Shortner
-- URL Shortner using python and local memory(This memory exists until to stop the server).Custom get and post request handlers
+- URL Shortner using python and local memory(This memory exists until you stop the server).Custom get and post request handlers